 The results of this study provide compelling evidence of gamma rays originating from the proton component, which is the main component of cosmic rays, and clarify that Supernova remnants produce galactic cosmic rays.

 It is well known that the intensity of gamma-ray from protons is proportional to the interstellar gas density obtained by radio-line imaging observations.
 On the other hand, gamma-rays from electrons are also expected to be proportional to X-ray intensity from electrons.
 Therefore, they expressed the total gamma-ray intensity as the sum of two gamma-ray components, one from the proton origin and the other from the electron origin.
 This led to a unified understanding of three independent observables.

 This method was first proposed in this study.
 As a result, it was shown that gamma rays from protons and electrons account for 70% and 30% of the total gamma-rays, respectively.

 This is the first time astronomers have quantified the two origins.
 They also demonstrate that gamma rays from protons are dominated in interstellar gas-rich regions, whereas gamma rays from electrons are enhanced in the gas-poor region.
-This confirms that the two mechanisms work together and supporting the predictions of previous theoretical studies.
+This confirms that the two mechanisms work together and support previous theoretical studies’ predictions.